 However, even in today’s games, you will occasionally run across a poker nit who sticks to that old saying “tight is right” and continues to play only the very top of their range.

-For that reason, this guide is designed to help you absolutely crush the nits in your games and make sure you never have trouble with this profile of player again.
+For that reason, this guide is designed to help you crush the nits in your games and ensure that you never have trouble with this player profile again.

 But before we can look into particular strategy adjustments to use against nits, let’s examine what poker nits are, how they play the game, and what you can expect from them.